TsFreddie/tsfreddie.github.io/_posts/2024-09-28-test-steam-networking.md

 Believe me, I already tried to do exactly this before.
 However, searching "testing steam networking" usually leads you to believe you need multiple machines to test your game.

 I only found this method after one day I just randomly decided to search "opening multiple steam" instead.
 There are quite a few guides on how to do that with the perspective of players who are trying to loggin their game with multiple accounts.
+After a enviroment variable dump in the second Steam, the solution finally revealed itself to me.
 Retroactively searching `master_ipc_name_override` and `steam_master_ipc_name_override` in the Steamworks official documentation also give you zero results.

 Anyway, I actually can't believe that it took me three years to figure this out.
 I've been testing our games on multiple machines as informed, or even worse - by calling my friends to help then disappoint them when the new update simply doesn't work.
 I hope this post can save some friendship in the future like it might have saved mine.